 3. Older workers are willing to learn new things and develop their skills.
 If they’ve lost a job or had an extended period of unemployment, some may have gone back to school for additional course work or taken computer classes to update their skills.
 So they return to the workforce well prepared and better educated to tackle today’s biggest business issues.
 And don’t worry about a lack of understanding of current technology either.
 Today’s 50+ workers are more technologically savvy than previous generations.
 These individuals have grown up with older versions of technology, so learning new technology shouldn’t be a problem.

 4. Many older workers have a stronger work ethic than their younger peers.
 They understand what is expected of them, and you won’t find them standing idly in the break room gossiping with co-workers.
 They arrive on time, are willing to work overtime if necessary and they treat everyone with respect.
 In fact, their work ethic makes them excellent candidates for customer service positions, according to Over50JobBoard.com.

 6. Older workers bring maturity and professionalism to the job.
 Because of their experience, they have faced numerous business scenarios requiring good communication, clear thinking, problem-solving ability and an ability to look at a situation from different angles.
-As a result, there is a maturity in their decision-making that you won’t find in younger workers who haven’t gained the experience to make knowledgeable decisions.
+As a result, there is a maturity in their decision-making that you won’t find in younger workers.

 7. Older workers are ideal stress relievers.
 Because they have faced many high-pressured situations in the past, nothing fazes them.
 They can remain patient, calm and cool-headed in the most stressful situations.